railcore/railcore.github.io/hardware/build_surfaces.md

 **BuildTak** Works well with BLTouch, folks report erratic results with IR.
 Stuff sometimes ticks too well when used on a fixed bed; is best suited for a removable flex bed like the magnetic bed. [https://www.buildtak.com](https://www.buildtak.com)

 **GeckoTek** [https://www.geckotek.co](https://www.geckotek.co)

+**FR4** Some vendors sell this as "Polypropylene bed", meaning for PRINTING PP on, not 'made from pp'.
+Combined with Vision Miner Nanoadhesive it makes a killer combination for higher temp filaments in a passively heated enclosure.
+Bed temp > 90C materials stick like cyanoacrylate until the bed temp drops below 50C or so, and then you could blow the parts off the bed with canned air.